fmidev/himan/doc/plugin-luatool.md

 | table | Fetch | forecast_time, level, param | Fetch data with given search arguments |
 | | WriteToFile | table | Writes gived data to file |

-## kFloatMissing
+## Missing

-Variable kFloatMissing is used in Himan to represent a missing value.
-It's value is 32700.
+Variable Missing is used in Himan to represent a missing value.
+It's value is NaN.

 ## neons